cgrates/cgrates/docs/rals.rst

 	**\*cgr_rpc**
 		Call a CGRateS API over RPC connection.
 The API call will be defined as template within the *ExtraParameters*.

+	**\*alter_sessions**
+		Processes the *ExtraParameters* field from the action to construct a request for the ``SessionSv1.AlterSessions`` API call.
+		The ExtraParameters field format is expected as follows:
+		  - tenant
+		  - filters: separated by "&".
+		  - limit, specifying the maximum number of sessions to alter.
+		  - APIOpts: set of key-value pairs (separated by "&").
+		  - Event: set of key-value pairs (separated by "&").

+	**\*force_disconnect_sessions**
+		Processes the *ExtraParameters* field from the action to construct a request for the ``SessionSv1.ForceDisconnect`` API call.
+		The ExtraParameters field format is expected as follows:
+		  - tenant
+		  - filters: separated by "&".
+		  - limit, specifying the maximum number of sessions to disconnect.
+		  - APIOpts: set of key-value pairs (separated by "&").
+		  - Event: set of key-value pairs (separated by "&").

+	**\*export**
+		Will send the event that triggered the action to be processed by EEs

+	**\*reset_threshold**
+		Will reset the specified Threshold in the *ExtraParameters* field by writing inside it the ``Tenant:ID`` of the threshold.

+	**\*reset_stat_queue**
+		Will reset the specified StatQueue in the *ExtraParameters* field by writing inside it the ``Tenant:ID`` of the StatQueue.

 	**\*topup_zero_negative**
 		Set the the matching balances to topup value if they are negative.